OGalo8/etch-a-sketch/README.md

 <!--  -->

 The button to increase the opacity has been added.
-Now we only need to make the whole UI flexible as we shrink or grow the window, and then rewrite some parts of the code to avoid repetition.
-Functionality with window at full size is completed.
+The opacity now behaves as a sinusoidal function when the "Vary Opacity" button is selected.
+Project is completed.